sderosiaux/golb/pages/2017-01-18-how-to-communicate-between-micro-services-part-1/index.md

 Let's see what are the existing pieces of technology available today to build a reliable micro-services architecture.

 To not make a huge article and stay focused, I think I'll write down a series of articles dedicated to the communication between services.
 This first one talks about general principles and present some softwares and frameworks to get an overview.
-The subsequent articles will focus on specific frameworks or patterns (like the circuit-breaker) because we want to see some code!{.info}
+The subsequent articles will focus on specific frameworks and patterns (like the circuit-breaker) because we want to see some code!{.info}

 ---
 Summary {.summary}